Are you planning a trip to Italy? Looking for the best travel books for Italy?

 If you are planning on visiting Sicily, I would recommend getting a book specifically for this area.
 Sicily is a little different than other areas of Italy.

 As I read the guidebook it says that petty crime is more prevalent.
 If I hadn’t read that I would have never known.
+I highly recommend a Sicily Italy travel guidebook.

 Italian Language Phrase Books